Someone breaks into your house and attacks you… you shoot him in self-defense… and you call the cops to report the incident.

 The operator will tell you to stay, but you are not LEGALLY required to do so, and hanging up will not have ramifications later on in court.

-Hanging up is the best thing you can do.
+Hanging up may be the best thing you can do.

 Tell them who you are, where you are, and what help you need.